YMCA of Hong Kong Christian College: Student organisations

 The Student Council is elected from two or more cabinets of students every year.
 The Prefect Team and Student Ambassadors are selected by teachers as student leader groups.

 The House system consists of four houses.
 Chambers House was named in commemoration of Oswald Chambers for his contributions as a YMCA chaplain during World War I. Morrison House and Taylor House were named in commemoration of Robert Morrison and Hudson Taylor respectively for their contributions to the promotion of Christianity as well as their general education for people in Qing China.
 Williams House was named in commemoration of George Williams for his contributions as a founder of YMCA on 6 June 1844.

 Interest and cultural groups include Board Games Club, Debate Teams, Creative Media Club, Creative Writing Club, Dance Team, Drama Club, Fine Art Photography Club, Handicraft Club, Home Economics Club, Literacy Leaders and Reading Club, and STEM Club.
 Music groups include Assembly Band, Beat Club, Choir, Chinese Instrumental Ensemble, and Orchestra.

 Service and spirit groups include Catering Team, Christian Fellowship, Community Service Group, The Hong Kong Award for Young People, Green Club & Ambassador, Scout, Stage Management Crew, and Student Librarian.

 Outstanding in sports

 An annual Sports Day is held at Tsing Yi Sports Ground and the annual Swimming Gala is held in Tung Chung Swimming Pool.
-However, these events were cancelled in recent years due to COVID-19 pandemic in Hong Kong.

 Sports teams and clubs perform well in most inter-school competitions.
 They include athletics and cross-country, badminton, basketball, cheerleading, cricket, dodgeball, dragon boat, fencing, football, handball, hockey, rugby, swimming, table tennis, Taekwondo, tennis, and volleyball teams.